TaylanUB/scheme-srfis/README.md

   - auxiliary code in a `begin` if the main body is in an `include`
   - the main body as an `include` or `begin`

+- If an export or import list doesn't fit in one line, then put a newline directly after the `export` or `import` keyword, i.e., don't put any export or import specs on the same line as the keyword.

 - When there are many exports, put the closing parenthesis of the export form on its own line.

-- If an export or import list doesn't fit in one line, then put a newline directly after the `export` or `import` keyword, i.e., don't put any export or import specs on the same line as the keyword.
+Don't do this for imports.

 - If there is a substantial amount of code such that the indentation of the library form is an annoyance, split the main body of the library into a file named `n.body.scm` and `include` that.

-- When using a reference implementation, put the original source code in a file `n.upstream.scm`, and copy it to `n.body.scm` if you will make modifications.
+- When using a reference implementation with a substantial amount of code, put the original source code in a file `n.upstream.scm`, and do not edit that file.  `include` directly that if no changes are needed; otherwise copy it to `n.body.scm` and make changes there.
   This is because some reference implementations change ad-hoc without version control; we want to know what version we forked.

 - Put test suites into a file named `n.test.scm`.
 These should be R7RS programs, but not libraries.